 As a rule, funding is not granted for the salary of the project PI.
-However, the PI's salary costs may, under certain limitations, be incorporated into the total project costs.
+The PI's salary costs may only under certain limitations and on justifiable grounds be incorporated into the total project costs.
 The PI's salary is entered under 'Salary of principal investigator' in the online services.